Robust Sublinear Convergence Rates for Iterative Bregman Projections: Proofs for primal and dual iterate bounds

-The most difficult part is to control the dual iterates.
+\paragraph{Bounding Dual Iterates using Non-expansiveness of $\Psi$.} The most difficult part is to control the dual iterates.
 In this section, we provide a generic blueprint that leverages the non-expansiveness of $\Psi$.
 It requires a primal bound $H_\gamma$ (measuring deviation from the reference $\z$ in dual coordinates) and a control of the conditioning of the splitting through a decomposition constant $\kappa$.

 \begin{definition}[Primal bound $H_\gamma$ in dual coordinates] We define $H_\gamma\in[0,+\infty]$ so that the minimizer $x_\gamma$ of~\eqref{eq:entropic-penalized} satisfies

 \end{definition}